-Covert narcissists are also often referred to as vulnerable narcissists, closet narcissists, and introverted narcissists.
+You might also hear covert narcissists being referred to as vulnerable narcissists, closet narcissists, and introverted narcissists.
 This is likely due to the fact that they don’t appear to have much self-confidence, as opposed to their overt counterparts.
 They are the eternal damsel in distress or the martyrs of some oh-so-noble cause.

 What is a Covert Narcissist?

 In layman’s terms, a covert narcissist is someone who has narcissistic personality disorder (or might, if they’d ever go see a psychologist for a diagnosis), but who doesn’t seem to have the obvious grandiosity factor.
 Covert narcissists exhibit a very subtle, but equally toxic form of narcissism that is exhibited by someone with a more introverted personality.
 It’s characterized by grandiose fantasies and thoughts, perception of entitlement, and a general sentiment of being better than others.

 What are the traits of a covert narcissist?

 Covert narcissists are known to have an inflated sense of their own self-importance, an extreme need for admiration, and a lack of empathy toward others.
 Instead of being more concerned with themselves like grandiose narcissists, covert narcissists tend to focus their attention on how other people feel about them.